MANAGEMENT PLAN FOR

 The cave was used as a dump in the past due to many small pieces of broken glass and other debris in the entrance room.
 One old artifact is a metal barrel that was dug out of the mud in the bottom of the cave after the cave was gated.
 The barrel won’t fit through the gate and attempts to smash it into a smaller profile have proven unsuccessful.

 Little is known about the discovery and early exploration of Donaldson Cave.

-Donaldson is a small (about 760 feet), mostly horizontal cave, but it contains a little bit of everything except sections that require ropes.
-It won’t challenge an experienced caver, but it’s an excellent introductory cave because it contains enough novice challenges to be interesting, but not enough to be daunting.
+Donaldson Cave is a small, mostly horizontal cave, with 761 feet of passage and a depth of 45 feet developed in the Elbrook Limestone.
+The cave will not challenge an experienced caver, but it is an excellent introductory cave because it contains enough novice challenges to be interesting, but not enough to be daunting.

-The entrance goes into a downward-sloping room about 20 feet wide, 50 feet long, and 8-10 feet high.
-A climb-down on the left side of room the leads to a side passage with some formations.
-(A hand-line may be helpful at the climb-down).
+The entrance is in a shallow sink about 8-feet deep.
+The cave’s gate is clearly visible as you come to the sink.
+In the cave, the passage goes into a downward-sloping room about 20 feet wide, 50 feet long, and 8 to 10 feet high.
+A climb-down on the left side of room the leads to a side passage with some formations, where a hand-line may be helpful.